dzikoysk/reposilite/README.md

  <br>
  <div>
   Lightweight and easy-to-use repository manager for Maven based artifacts in JVM ecosystem.
-It is a simple self-hosted solution to replace managers like Nexus, Archiva or Artifactory with reduced resources consumption.
+It is a simple and scaling self-hosted solution to replace managers like Nexus, Archiva or Artifactory with reduced resources consumption.
  </div>
  <br>
  <div>